 In addition to energy efficiency, California’s building codes for HVAC systems also focus on safety.
 For example, ductwork must be installed to prevent the spread of fire and smoke in the event of a fire.
 This means that ductwork must be made of fire-resistant materials and be installed in a way that prevents the spread of flames.

 Moreover, there are other safety requirements for HVAC systems in California such as they must have carbon monoxide detectors.
 Carbon monoxide is a deadly gas that can be produced by malfunctioning HVAC equipment, so it’s important to have detectors that can alert occupants in the event of a leak.

-Another requirement of title 24 is the Automatic setback thermostats or programmable/smart thermostats.
-They are not only a title 24 requirement but are also convenient.
-Occupants of a commercial or a residential building can set the thermostat system to lower energy consumption when no there is no one in the building.
+Another requirement of Title 24 is the Automatic setback thermostats or programmable/smart thermostats.
+They are not only a Title 24 requirement but are also convenient.
+Occupants of a commercial or a residential building can set the thermostat system to lower energy consumption when there is no one in the building.
 They can only have the building cooled or heated to specified temperatures before anyone arrives.